 Following the christening, Prince Joachim and Princess Marie hosted a private party at Schackenborg Palace, with guests feasting on a menu of smoked salmon, cod, poached quail eggs, sweetbreads, and a series of desserts featuring rhubarb.Filed under Danish Royals

-Tagged Christening, Prince Joachim of Denmark, Princess Athena, Princess Marie.
+Tagged Christening, Prince Joachim of Denmark, Princess Athena of Denmark, Princess Marie of Denmark.